creold/illustrator-scripts/README.md

 * *Very powerful and user-friendly, cover a lot of gaps* — Egor Chistyakov
 * *I'm a big fan of your scripts.
 Absolutely amazing work* — David Nightingale
 * *You are the best ever script editor.
 All scripts are amazing and useful for designers and time saver.
 Thank you for your supporting* — Tuan Hijas Musaffer
+* *Super useful and probably saved me 45min of monotonous work.
+Thank you!* — aidentruesdell2451
+* *Thanks a lot for the script and explanation.
+You saved me a lot of time and effort!* — Majesenmoto

 Don't forget sharing link with a friend 🙂